github/docs/content/actions/security-for-github-actions/security-guides/automatic-token-authentication.md

 For full details of the `permissions` key, see "[AUTOTITLE](/actions/using-workflows/workflow-syntax-for-github-actions#permissions)."

-{% note %}
+> [!NOTE]

-**Note:** Organization{% ifversion not fpt %} and enterprise{% endif %} owners can prevent you from granting write access to the `GITHUB_TOKEN` at the repository level.
+> Organization{% ifversion not fpt %} and enterprise{% endif %} owners can prevent you from granting write access to the `GITHUB_TOKEN` at the repository level.
 For more information, see "[AUTOTITLE](/organizations/managing-organization-settings/disabling-or-limiting-github-actions-for-your-organization#setting-the-permissions-of-the-github_token-for-your-organization){% ifversion not fpt %} and "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise#enforcing-a-policy-for-workflow-permissions-in-your-enterprise)."{% else %}."{% endif %}

-{% endnote %}

 #### How the permissions are calculated for a workflow job